cream/cream/README.rst

-cream desktop environment
+Cream Desktop Environment
 =========================

-How to install cream?
+How to install Cream?
 ---------------------

 You need: